hapify/hapify/docs/cli.md

 Alias: `hpf u`

 Change the project used by one or more existing channels.
-It changes the project's id in file `hapify.json` for each found channels.
+It changes the project ID in file `hapify.json` for each found channels.
 It will prompt a form to select or create the project to use.

 _Options_

 -   `-p <id>`, `--project <id>`: The project to use (if already created)
--   `--project-name <name>`: The project's name to create
+-   `--project-name <name>`: The project name to create
--   `--project-desc <description>`: The project's description to create
+-   `--project-desc <description>`: The project description to create

 #### Patch source code with new models

 During the development process, you may want to add, edit or remove some models.
-To automatically apply the difference between two generation to your working branch, use this command.
+To automatically apply the difference between two generations to your working branch, use this command.

 This command uses `git format-patch` and `git am`.